OpenSwitchNOS/openswitch-ops-docs/How-To-Process-Isolation.md

 ## Step 2: Review Capabilities

 When a process runs as **root** it will by default have enabled all **"Linux Capabilities"**.
 It is important to block all "Linux Capabilities" an ops-process is not going to use, to prevent unwanted access to a resource in the system.
-To see the full list of "Linux Capabilities" and their use take a look at this [link.](http://man7.org/linux/man-pages/man7/capabilities.7.html)
+To see the full list of "Linux Capabilities" and their use, consult the [capabilities man page](http://man7.org/linux/man-pages/man7/capabilities.7.html).